 As of 2017, the Finger Lakes Cheese Trail has 11 Member Farms: 7 Destination Farms and 4 Production-Only Farms/Producers.

 Destination Farms are farms with a farm store and published hours.
 They encourage and welcome visitation throughout the year.

 Production-Only Farms are farms and producers that do not have farm stores or hours.
 They can be found at local farm markets as well as offsite Alliance events and the Finger Lakes Cheese Festival.
 Most participate in Alliance events, whether at a site on their farm or an offsite location.

 In 2013, the Finger Lakes Cheese Alliance started accepting Associate Members to the Trail.
 These are businesses that support the Trail by carrying member's cheeses, sending visitors to the farms or using their cheeses in their businesses.
 The Cheese Alliance encourages our visitors and partners to support these wonderful businesses first.

 The actual Trail that makes up the Alliance stretches across the entire Finger Lakes Region, with the highest concentration of farms is around Seneca and Cayuga Lakes in a 3-county area: Schuyler, Seneca, and Tompkins.

 Unlike the region's wine trails, the Finger Lakes Cheese Alliance's trail is quite spread out.
 In fact, if you were to go to all the farms on the trail, be prepared to put around 500 miles on your car.

 TOURS & GROUPS

-Six of our seven Destination Farms can handle large groups and buses, as long as you MAKE ARRANGEMENTS IN ADVANCE.
+Many of our Destination Farms can handle large groups and buses, as long as you MAKE ARRANGEMENTS IN ADVANCE.
 Please call the farms you wish to visit and set up a time.
 If you would like help setting up a multiple farm tour for your group, please email us at email@example.com.